felipetavares/bazinga/README.md

 #### The CCSL team recommends Atom!

 Testing tech for the Bazinga!
 Engine.
 Bazinga!
-Engine is a fully featured engine for bidimensional games.
+Engine is a fully featured engine for 2d games.
-Its workflow is based upon the Bazinga!
-Edit editor, which exports to a custom JSON map format and them the map is read and executed.
+Its workflow is based upon the [Bazinga!
+Edit](https://github.com/felipetavares/bazinga.v2) editor, which exports to a custom JSON map format and them the map can be loaded and executed.

 Full lua integration and objects are supported at this stage.